jessepav/lacygoill-wiki-backup/vim/mapping.md

 and `-- more --` is printed at the bottom, `mode(1)` is `rm`, *not* `r`.
 As a result, if  you wrote `mode(1)`, your flag would not  be set correctly when the pager has many lines to display.

-##### It doesn't work in Nvim!

-Well, `SafeState` is not  supported in Nvim at the moment;  you could replace it with a short timer, but the code would still not work.
-That's  because,  in  Nvim,  timers's  callbacks are  not  processed  while  the hit-enter  prompt is  visible.
-They  are blocked  until  it's  left *and*  you interact with Nvim:

-    $ nvim -u NONE -S <(cat <<'EOF' call timer_start(2000, {-> Cb()}, {'repeat': 10})
-        fu Cb() abort
-            let g:modes = get(g:, 'modes', []) + [mode(1)]
-        endfu
-        echo "a\nb"
-    EOF
-    )
-    " wait for 20s
-    " run:  :echo g:modes (type the command quickly)
-    " expected: 10 items in the list, a few of them being 'rm' " actual: fewer than 10 items in the list, none of them is 'rm'

-Nvim blocks the callbacks until the  hit-enter prompt disappears; at that point, it starts the remaining callbacks.

-From someone on the #neovim irc channel:

->     the callback wants  to execute on the main thread,  which is blocked
->     until you hit enter
->     it's probably just an architecture  difference.
-I don't know how vim
->     handles it but  neovim uses libuv to  run an event loop  on the main
->     thread. all the io is via  libuv's async worker threadpools, and you
->     can even send jobs  to other threads that way, but the  ui is all on
->     the main thread the event loop runs on
->     well not all the io. some of it's still blocking, like :write

-As a workaround, instead of installing a definitive mapping, you could install a temporary one:

-    nvim -Nu NONE -S <(cat <<'EOF'
-        au CmdlineLeave : call InstallTempMapping()
-        fu InstallTempMapping()
-            nno <expr> <c-b> C_b()
-            return timer_start(0, {-> execute('nunmap <c-b>', 'silent!')})
-        endfu
-        fu C_b()
-            echom "C-b has been pressed while the pager was open" endfu
-    EOF
-    )

-Obviously, if `C-b` is  already mapped in normal mode, then  you'll need to save and restore this other mapping.

 ##
 ## Why does `q` start a recording when it's pressed at the hit-enter prompt, but not at the more prompt?